loginov-rocks/Gemini-MeArm/README.md

 Arduino Mega is used, but it can be anything, including Uno, as long as it has 4 PWM pins to control servos and a serial port.

+## TODO

+1. Support optional text-only mode when user responses are typed in the console.

 ## Reference

 * https://serialport.io